BluePawDev/proj-bbc-news/README.md

 #### Date(s)
 12/12/16
 ### Description
-Attempted to recreate page from [BBC News](http://www.bbc.com/news) website to work on content structure and styling
+Attempt to recreate page from [BBC News](http://www.bbc.com/news) website to work on content structure and styling

 ### Technologies
 - HTML5